 According to our benchmark study of mobile data pricing, China had the biggest cost reduction per GB over the last 3 years, while India has the lowest rate in the world with just a few cents per GB and Singapore remains expensive.

-Idem Est Research estimates that China could finish 2020 with about 200m 5G subscribers and that this number could rise to as many as 600m by 2025 (making up about 40% of 5G subscribers worldwide).
+Idem Est Research estimates that China could finish 2021 with about 663m 5G subscribers and that this number could rise to as many over 1 billion by 2027 (making up about 80% of 5G subscribers worldwide).